kmsingh-git/Archive-Saved-Spotify-Songs/README.md

 # Archive-Saved-Spotify-Songs
 Just a simple script to create a backup of all your saved songs.
 Saves the songs in a csv file.
+<br> Use the file attempt_2.py
-<br> Uses OAuth so you'll be prompted to login on the browser.
+<br> It uses OAuth so you'll be prompted to login on the browser when you run the app.

 <br> Before running the script, set these 3 environment variables: